 Wallace Community College requires a comprehensive assessment of students upon admission to the College and prior to enrollment in associate degree or certificate programs.
-All first-time students are assessed in the areas of English, mathematics, and reading through administration of the ACCUPLACER[®] and placed at the appropriate level as indicated by the assessment results.
-Students who are not satisfied with their placement in assigned developmental courses may retake the ACCUPLACER[®].
+Unless a student meets one of the exemptions listed below, all first-time students are assessed in the areas of English and mathematics through administration of the ACCUPLACER® and placed at the appropriate level as indicated by the assessment results.
+Students who are not satisfied with their placement in assigned developmental courses may retake the ACCUPLACER®.
 Students will be given a different version of the tests.
-Students must pay \$10 per subject area to retest on ACCUPLACER[®].
-Students may retest only once in a three-year period, and testing must be completed in one session.
+Students must pay \$10 per subject to retest ACCUPLACER®.
+Testing must be completed in one session.
 Students testing into developmental courses must remain in those courses unless they satisfy requirements by retesting.
-Test scores are valid for a three-year period.
-After three years, scores become invalid and students must retest.
+Test scores are valid for a five-year period from the date of the original retest assessment.
+After five years, scores become invalid and students must retest.
 No fee is charged to retest if scores are invalid.